NeuroJSON/bjdata/Binary_JData_Specification.md

 The Binary JData (BJData) format is the **official binary interface** for the JData specification.
-It is derived from the widely supported UBJSON Specification Draft 12 (https://github.com/ubjson/universal-binary-json), and adds native support for N-dimensional packed arrays - an essential data structure for scientific data - as well as extended binary data types including unsigned integer types and half-precision floating-point numbers.
-The new data constructs also allow a BJData file to store binary arrays larger than 4 GB in size, which is not currently possible with MessagePack (maximum data record size is limited to 4 GB) and BSON (maximal total file size is 4 GB).
+It is derived from the widely supported UBJSON Specification Draft 12 (https://github.com/ubjson/universal-binary-json), and adds native support for **N-dimensional packed arrays** - an essential data structure for scientific applications - as well as extended binary data types including unsigned integer types and half-precision floating-point numbers.
+The new data constructs also allow a BJData file to store binary arrays larger than 4 GB in size, which is not currently possible with MessagePack (maximum data record size is limited to 4 GB) and BSON (maximum total file size is 4 GB).

 A key rationale to derive the BJData format based upon UBJSON as oppose to other more popular binary JSON-like formats, such as BSON, CBOR and MessagePack,